parse-community/Parse-SDK-Flutter/README.md

         );
 ```

-If you want to use secure storage or use the Flutter web/desktop SDK, please change to the below instance of CoreStorage as it has no dependencies on Flutter.
+If you want to use secure storage, please change to the below instance of CoreStorage as it has no dependencies on Flutter.

 **The `CoreStoreSembastImp` does not encrypt the data on web!** (Web is not safe anyway.
 Encrypt fields manually as needed.)
 ```dart